davfru/flutter_aws_firebase_push_notification/README.md

         ```sh
         flutterfire configure --project=test-flutter-aws-push-not --platforms=android --android-package-name=com.example.push_notification.dev
         ```

-    4. configure Google as Sign-in provider in Firebase
-        - in Firebase console, on the left side menu, choose *Project categories > Build > Authentication > Sign-in method* and under *Sign-in provider* select *Additional providers > Google*

-    5. in firebase under Project settings > Your apps provide SHA certificate by clicking on *Add fingerprint* and as value provide:
+    4. in firebase under Project settings > Your apps provide SHA certificate by clicking on *Add fingerprint* and as value provide:
         - for testing purpose only (our case)

             ```sh